-Elko, Nevada is our host for the Mining History Association’s 30th Annual Conference on June 10-14, 2020.
+Elko, Nevada is our host for the Mining History Association’s 30th Annual Conference in 2021.
 Elko is at the base of the beautiful Ruby Mountains and surrounded by the rugged Great Basin Desert, in what Nevada’s Tourism Board touts as Cowboy Country.
 Of course, nowadays mining folks and mining historians know northern Nevada as Gold Country.

 The town of Elko is an oasis in this “other” Nevada, a place of 21,000 people intimately connected to the surrounding mines and ranches.
 Founded in 1868, Elko was born on the tracks of the Transcontinental (Central Pacific) Railroad, but California’s gold-seeking 49ers and other emigrant travelers had already been passing through here.
 By 1868 dozens of mining camps had sprung up in Nevada, and Elko was ideally suited to become a major freighting and stage center in this far northeastern part of the state.
 By 1869 stage lines were running the toll roads to the camps of White Pine, Tuscarora, Bullion, and Mountain City, Nevada, and north to Silver City and Boise, Idaho.
 As more mines sprang up (especially Eureka and Mineral Hill), the importance of Elko and other railheads along the line grew.
 The Cortez and Eureka Mining Districts, and, and the Carlin Trend will be focal points of MHA activities.